Go Deeper in

-Besides the Advent activities found in our parish and archdiocese,
+Besides the ministry activities found in our parish and archdiocese,

 here are some personal resources: